 - Overseeing LPNs, LVNs and nurse aides

 - Maintaining health records and charts

-Nurses with a more advanced degree may have more advanced job duties and accountabilities.
-Nurse practitioners (NP), for example, must hold a Master’s Degree and often work more independently than their RN counterparts.
-They can administer primary or specialty care services, prescribe medications, and diagnose and treat routine illnesses or injuries.
+Nurses with a higher degree may have more advanced job duties and responsibilities.
+Nurse practitioners (NP), as an example, must hold a Master’s Degree and often work more independently than their RN counterparts.
+They can administer primary or specialty care services, prescribe medications, and diagnose and treat common illnesses or injuries.

 Nursing Degrees Available